ausdebating/constitution/constitution.rst

 #.
 There shall be no fee for membership of the association.
 #.
 There shall be a fee of $50 (Australian Dollars) applied to representative members of the association.
-This fee shall be payable:
+This fee shall be payable once for each financial year of the association.
+It shall be paid:

    #.
-Not later than 10 business days after the initial general meeting of the association.
+Not later than 3 business days before the initial general meeting of the association.
    #.
-Not later than 10 business days after an annual general meeting of the assocation.
+Not later than 3 business days before an annual general meeting of the assocation.

 #.
-The committee shall have the power to reduce the fee, or temporarily suspend the requirement of a representative member to pay this fee.
+The committee shall have the power to:
+   #.
+Reduce the fee for a Representative Member; or
+   #.
+Waive the fee for a Representative Member; or
+   #.
+Allow a fee for a Representative Member to be due after any deadline described in this clause.

 C. The Committee